ewencai/GIFtoolsCookbook/content/AtoZ/em1dfm/staticInversion.rst

     - Compact targets are recovered as arc-shaped conductors due to the 1D assumption
     - The inversion recovered a thin layer over the entire area of investigation, which appears to be slightly more conductive than the background.

-Ideally we would like to test the hypothesis of a conductive overburden in 3D, which will be covered in the :ref:`next section<AtoZem1dfm_lateral>`.

-.. .. figure:: .\..\..\..\images\AtoZ_fem1d\True_model.png
-..     :align: right
-..     :figwidth: 45%

-..
-True 3D conductivity model

 .. figure:: .\..\..\..\images\AtoZ_fem1d\InvStatic_Misfit_1000I.png